viktorcsimma/agdalache/docs/source/index.rst

 .. _index:

 ************************
-Welcome to the Agda SDK!
+Welcome to the Agdalache documentation!
 ************************

-The Agda SDK is a project intended to help developers utilising Agda-powered, provably correct backends in C++ Qt applications using the *agda2hs* compiler.
+Agdalache is a project intended to help developers utilising Agda-powered, provably correct backends in C++ Qt applications using the *agda2hs* compiler.